4MAT – Why?

 You don’t do content marketing because it’s a fun way to pass time.
 If you’re like most businesses and organizations, you write to share ideas and add value to your prospects.
 You write so they will view you as a thought leader – so they’ll be more apt to turn to you when they’re ready to buy the product or service you offer.
+To be more effective, try the 4MAT method.

 If you begin each piece of content by answering the question “Why?”, more of your readers will stick around to learn about the “What”, the “How” and the “If”.
 Answering the “why” question is an important, but overlooked step in developing a connection with your readers.
 It is also critically important to answer the other three questions as well.
 When done, you’ve provided relevant content which can be easily absorbed by the most common learning styles.